airbytehq/terraform-provider-airbyte/docs/data-sources/source_smartsheets.md

 Read-Only:

 - `credentials` (Attributes) (see [below for nested schema](#nestedatt--configuration--credentials))
+- `metadata_fields` (List of String) A List of available columns which metadata can be pulled from.
 - `source_type` (String) must be one of ["smartsheets"]
 - `spreadsheet_id` (String) The spreadsheet ID.
 Find it by opening the spreadsheet then navigating to File > Properties
 - `start_datetime` (String) Only rows modified after this date/time will be replicated.
 This should be an ISO 8601 string, for instance: `2000-01-01T13:00:00`